 Swissôtel Kursaal Bern promises a lavish experience complete with a 24-hour gym, casino, two upscale restaurants, a bar, and a tranquil garden lounge.

 This modern hotel has everything needed for an unforgettable stay.

 6. Lake Geneva (lac Léman)

-One of the most famous attractions of the lake is the Jet d’Eau This fountain shoots water 150 meters high and provides the perfect backdrop for a family photo.
+One of the most famous attractions of the lake is the Jet d’Eau.
+This fountain shoots water 150 meters high and provides the perfect backdrop for a family photo.

 Lake Geneva is one of the most beautiful lakes in Switzerland due to the majestic Swiss Alps as a backdrop to this lake.

 The best way to enjoy all Lake Geneva offers is on a boat cruise, as you can see everything from the water.